manisha-saha-analytics/-2.Pizza_Runner_SQL_Case_Study/README.md

 # -2.Pizza_Runner_SQL_Case_Study
 "SQL case study analyzing pizza orders using joins,group by, window functions and case statements."

-🍕 Pizza Runner SQL Case Study – Part A: Pizza Metrics This project is part of the famous 8 Week SQL Challenge by Danny Ma.
-I solved Part A: Pizza Metrics to practice real-world SQL queries and strengthen my data analytics skills.

-📌 Case Study Background
-Danny launched Pizza Runner, a startup where runners deliver fresh pizzas.
-The goal of this case study is to analyze customer orders, runners, and pizza details using SQL queries.

-📝 Questions Solved
-1.How many pizzas were ordered?

-2.How many unique customer orders were made?

-3.How many successful orders were delivered by each runner?

-4.How many of each type of pizza was delivered?

-5.How many Vegetarian and Meatlovers pizzas were ordered by each customer?

-6.What was the maximum number of pizzas delivered in a single order?

-7.For each customer, how many delivered pizzas had at least 1 change and how many had no changes?

-8.How many pizzas were delivered that had both exclusions and extras?

-9.What was the total volume of pizzas ordered for each hour of the day?

-10.What was the volume of orders for each day of the week?

-📂 SQL Concepts Used
--COUNT, DISTINCT

--GROUP BY & ORDER BY

--CASE statements for conditional logic

--INNER JOIN between multiple tables

--Date and time functions

-🎯 Learnings
-✔ Improved my ability to write aggregation queries
-✔ Practiced data cleaning logic using CASE
-✔ Learned how to handle business-style SQL questions

-🔗 Next Steps
+# 🍕 Pizza Runner SQL Case Study – Full Solutions (Part A, B & C)

+This project is part of the famous **[8 Week SQL Challenge](https://8weeksqlchallenge.com/)** by Danny Ma.
+I worked on **Pizza Runner Case Study**, solving SQL queries step by step.

+---

+## 📌 Case Study Background
+Danny launched **Pizza Runner**, a startup where runners deliver fresh pizzas.

+Using SQL, I explored different business problems:
+- **Part A: Pizza Metrics** → Analyzing basic order & customer data
+- **Part B: Runner & Customer Experience** → Evaluating runner performance and delivery times
+- **Part C: Ingredient Optimisation** → Finding insights on popular ingredients, exclusions & extras
+- **Part D: Pricing & Ratings** → Estimating pizza prices, calculating revenue & customer ratings

+---

+## 📝 Parts Completed

+### ✅ Part A: Pizza Metrics
+- How many pizzas were ordered?
+- How many unique customer orders were made?
+- How many successful orders were delivered by each runner?
+- How many of each type of pizza was delivered?
+- … (total 10 questions solved)

+### ✅ Part B: Runner and Customer Experience
+- How many runners signed up each week?
+- How many successful deliveries were made by each runner?
+- What was the average time it took for each runner to pickup the order?
+- What was the average speed for each runner?
+- … (7 questions solved)

+### ✅ Part C: Ingredient Optimisation
+- What are the most commonly added extras?
+- Which exclusions do customers prefer the most?
+- What ingredient combinations are the most popular?
+- … (6 questions solved)

+---

+## 📂 SQL Concepts Used
+- Joins (INNER, LEFT)
+- Aggregations (`COUNT`, `SUM`, `AVG`, `MAX`)
+- Date/time functions (`AGE`, `EXTRACT`, `DATE_TRUNC`)
+- Conditional logic with `CASE`
+- Window functions (`ROW_NUMBER`, `RANK`)
+- Conditional Logic (CASE Statements)
+- ANY Operator
+- String Manipulation Functions
+-

+---

+## 🎯 Learnings
+✔ Handling messy data (NULLs, blanks, cancellations)
+✔ Improved confidence with **date/time calculations**
+✔ Learned to apply **real business metrics with SQL**
+✔ Built strong problem-solving skills with SQL
+✔ Practiced **real-world ingredient optimization** for decision making

+---

+## 🔗 Next Steps
 I’ll continue with:

-Part B: Runner and Customer Experience

-Part C: Ingredient Optimisation
+- **Part D: Pricing and Ratings**
+- **Part E: Bonus Questions**

 Stay tuned for updates! 🚀

+---

 #️⃣ Tags
+`#SQL` `#DataAnalytics` `#PizzaRunner` `#LearningJourney`
 #SQL #DataAnalytics #PizzaRunner #LearningJourney